There are many tutorials that can teach you how to write a blog post.

 How do they feel?
 What do they see, taste, or smell?
 What do they hear?

-Engage all of your senses.
+Engage all of your senses by using sensory words.
 The more your headline gives voice to their exact experience, the more they’ll feel like your post was written for them.